CDCgov/dibbs-aws/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;<em><strong>Note</em></strong>: You will be prompted to set your variable values (i.e. *Region*, *Owner*, *Project*, etc.).
 For example, the default value for *Owner* is `Skylight`.
 You can change this value to one that represents your organization or department.  _The Owner name <u>must</u> be <u>less than</u> 13 characters_.

 The setup.sh scripts will assist you with creating the terraform state and tfvars files, as well as check to ensure the necessary arguments or variables were created.
 See [setup.sh](https://github.com/CDCgov/dibbs-aws/blob/main/terraform/implementation/setup/setup.sh) file.
+Also see [Inputs](https://github.com/CDCgov/dibbs-aws/blob/main/terraform/implementation/setup/README.md#inputs).

+The setup.sh script will create the following files:

+- _.tfvars_
+- _.env_ (will need to be created manually if prompted)
+- _terraform.state_

 <em><strong> 4.5.2.
 Check What Files Changed</em></strong>